panopset/src/docs/servers/secureprep.md

     sudo nginx -t

-... verify nginx.conf test is successful, then:
+... verify nginx.conf test is successful, then, make sure $PSD and/or $PDD is pointing to the right IP, then: